arosapinto/ImgVideoProcessing/README.md

 # ImgVideoProcessing
-Repo with examples of image and video processing, face/object detection and recognition with opencv and yolov3
+Repo with examples of image detection and recognition with opencv